Last date modified: 2026-May-13

 $requestUri = "$relativityHost/relativity.rest/api/staging-insights/v4"

-Retrieve Containers
+Retrieve containers

 Send a GET request to fetch available staging containers.